stepan-anokhin/dto-schema/README.md

 {:pages=>{1=>["Must be a String"]}}
 ```

-You may reference a DTO (the same or another) as a list item type:
+You may reference any DTO as a list item type:
 ```ruby
 schema = DTOSchema::define do
   object :tree do